|Immel Law Library Madrid Library Medical Center Library Pius XII Memorial Library|

 Knowing something about the context in which your company operates can be useful.
 Look for profiles of the industry as a whole to better understand the business climate your company is confronting.
 See the "Industry Profiles" tab of this guide.

-Please contact the a librarian for assistance researching a particular company.
+Please contact the Judy Geczi, the Business Librarian, for assistance researching a particular company.
 You may also want to look at the book Researching Private Companies by Washington Researchers for more tips.